 You might think that PPC marketing is solely about creating paid search ads and monitoring visitor behaviour on websites.
 But, there’s much more to being a PPC expert.
 For example, PPC specialists will spend time conducting other tasks:

-- Configuring and optimising ad campaigns;
+- Configuring and optimising ad campaigns, as well as campaign management

 - Writing ad copy to encourage target audiences to click through each ad;

-- Measuring and optimising conversions;
+- Reviewing ad spending and measuring and optimising conversions;

 - Running split A/B tests to help business owners make better decisions;